manunainala-git57/web-scapping-using-python/README.md

 ## Technologies Used
-- 🐍 **Python**
+- **Python**
-- 🏗 **BeautifulSoup**
+- **BeautifulSoup**  -  A Python library used for extracting data from HTML and XML files.
+It helps in web scraping by parsing web page content easily.
-- 🌐 **Requests**
+- **Requests**  - A simple and efficient HTTP library for sending requests to web pages and retrieving their content for processing.

 ## Features
-✔ Fetches job details such as title, company, location, and job summary from the Fake Jobs website.
+* Fetches job details such as title, company, location, and job summary from the Fake Jobs website.
-✔ Extracts relevant sections from Wikipedia’s India page.
+* Extracts relevant sections from Wikipedia’s India page.
-✔ Processes and structures scraped data for better readability.
+* Processes and structures scraped data for better readability.

 ---